autonity/docs.autonity.org/content/docs/node-operators/install-aut/_index.md

     (The `cmd` utilities, including the Clef account management tool, can be built using `make all`.)

-1. (Optional) Copy the generated binary to `/usr/local/bin` so it can be accessed by all users, or other location in your `PATH` :
+3. (Optional) Copy the generated binary to `/usr/local/bin` so it can be accessed by all users, or other location in your `PATH` :

     ```bash
     sudo cp build/bin/autonity /usr/local/bin/autonity
     ```

-1. (Optional) Copy the Autonity Go Client binary to `/usr/local/bin`, so it can be accessed system-wide without specifying the path to the install directory:

 ## Verify the installation {#verify}